yclas/documentation/bought-hosting-plan-get-discount.md

 - The **e-mail** you are going to use for purchase
 - Your **domain**
 - Your **Inmotion hosting ID**, which you can find in your receipt (looks like this IMH -XXX - XXXXXX)
-- Your **preferred theme** (selected from our **[Premium Themes](https://selfhosted.yclas.com/themes)** )

 You can send the above information through the following contact page:

 **<https://yclas.com/contact/>**

-Once you send us the information, we will provide you with the free theme and guide you through the process, until your website is up and running.
+Once you send us the information, we will provide you with the discount and guide you through the process, until your website is up and running.

 Want to know more about our **hosting offer with Inmotion**? [click here now](https://yclas.com/self-hosted.html)